Rays vs. Padres Player Props Betting Odds

-Player props are available for Juan Soto and Wander Franco, among others, when the San Diego Padres host the Tampa Bay Rays at PETCO Park on Saturday at 7:15 PM ET.
+Those looking to place a player prop bet can find odds for Juan Soto, Wander Franco and others in the San Diego Padres-Tampa Bay Rays matchup at PETCO Park on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!